AI-generated

 • Substantive:

-• The Court held that petitioner was not a field personnel under Article 82 because he was based at the principal office, had fixed working hours (6:00 a.m. to 6:00 p.m.), and his time and performance were ascertainable with reasonable certainty by the employer.
-Thus, he was entitled to holiday pay and service incentive leave pay.
+• Not field personnel: Petitioner was based at the principal office, worked fixed hours (6:00 a.m. to 6:00 p.m.), and his work was supervised and ascertainable with reasonable certainty; thus, he is entitled to holiday pay and service incentive leave pay

 Doctrines

-• Burden of Proof in Disease-Based Termination — In termination due to disease under Article 284 of the Labor Code, the employer bears the burden of obtaining and presenting a certification from a competent public authority that the disease is of such nature or at such stage that it cannot be cured within six months even with proper treatment.
-The employer cannot shift this burden to the employee to prove that the disease is curable to claim illegal dismissal.
+• Burden of Proof in Disease-Based Dismissals — Under Article 284 and Book VI, Rule I, Section 8 of the Omnibus Implementing Rules, the employer must secure a certification from a competent public health authority that the disease is of such nature or at such stage that it cannot be cured within six months even with proper treatment before terminating the employee.
+The SC applied this to hold that respondents’ failure to obtain the certificate invalidated the dismissal.

-• Liberal Construction of Labor Laws — Labor laws are construed liberally in favor of the working class to ensure protection of labor, and doubts in the interpretation of statutory provisions governing the rights of labor should be resolved in favor of the employee.
+• Liberal Construction of Labor Laws — Labor statutes are construed liberally in favor of labor to afford protection to workers; doubts resolved in favor of the employee.

 Key Excerpts